ANMOLGUPTA-24/ANMOLGUPTA-24/README.md

 ### 🔹 About Me
 - 🌱 Currently exploring tech.
-- 💻 Exploring DSA as of now.
+- 💻 Exploring frontend basics as of now.
 - 🧠 Always curious to explore and understand how things work.
 - 🎯 To contribute to meaningful projects.